 - XLR mic input, 1/4-inch line output, headphones output, and sub output

-- 【 Two speakers】30-Watt Drum Amplifier that with TWO Speakers(LF:8-inch woofer, HF:2.0inch tweeter, Impedance: 4 ohms ) provides rich tone with intuitive controls.
+- [Equipped with 2 Speakers] 35-Watt Drum Amplifier that with TWO Speakers(LF:8-inch woofer, HF:2.5-inch tweeter, Impedance: 4 ohms ) provides rich tone with intuitive controls.
+1/4" DI Out: Audio output port, which can be connected to other speakers through audio cable to provide audio input to other speakers

 The Ultimate Buying Guide for Keyboard Amplifiers